StephenTanksley/StephenTanksley/README.md

 My name is Stephen.
 I'm a full stack Python/SQL/Rust developer with an eye towards learning data science, ML and data engineering!

-- 🔭 -> I’m currently building a public bike share data project utilizing Python, SQL, PostgreSQL, Streamlit, Playwright and Mapbox!
+- 🔭 -> I’m currently building a public bike share data project utilizing Python, SQL, PostgreSQL, Kafka, Flink, Streamlit, Playwright and Mapbox!
-- 🌱 -> I’m currently learning Rust.
+- 🌱 -> I’m currently learning Rust, Kafka, Flink and Snowflake.
+- 🤔 I’m looking for help with debugging Flink errors and hitting the ground running with Snowflake and dbt.
 - 📫 -> How to reach me: stephen.tanksley@gmail.com
 - 😄 -> Pronouns: He/Him/His
-- ⚡ Fun fact: Before I got into software engineering, I sang opera and wrote a lot of music.
+- ⚡ Fun fact: Before I got into data engineering, I sang opera and wrote a lot of music.

 <!--